yowainwright/macrustle/README.md

 ### Download a Commandline app

-Download and setup your preferred commandline app.
+Download and setup your preferred commandline app.<br />
 For this document, [Iterm](https://www.iterm2.com/downloads.html) with [ZSH](https://ohmyz.sh/) is recommended.